anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      to the pledge on the same channel.

      Note:
-     In order to support end-to-end authentication of the pledge across the registrar to the RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar cannot use for its communication with the PKI a enrollment protocol different to the one used by the pledge.
+     To support end-to-end authentication of the pledge across the registrar to the RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar can not use for its communication with the PKI an enrollment protocol different from the one used by the pledge.

-  3. The use of a certificate enrollment protocol with authenticated self-contained objects gives freedom how to transfer enrollment messages between pledge and RA.
+  3. The use of a certificate enrollment protocol with authenticated self-contained objects gives freedom how to transfer enrollment messages between the pledge and an RA.
-     Regardless how this transfer is protected and how messages are routed, also in case that the RA is not part of the registrar it MUST be guaranteed, like in BRSKI, that the RA accepts certification requests for LDevIDs only with the consent of the registrar.
+     Regardless of how this transfer is protected and how messages are routed, also in case that the RA is not part of the registrar it MUST be guaranteed, like in BRSKI, that the RA accepts certification requests for LDevIDs only with the consent of the registrar.
-     See {{sec-consider}} for details how this can be achieved.
+     See {{sec-consider}} for details on how this can be achieved.

 <!-- is already covered by paragraph a little further below:
      Note: